alexander-kastil/az-204/demos/10-message-based-solutions/01-message-queues/demo-02/readme.md

     >Note: You can check the state of the queue using the Azure Portal or the Azure CLI

-- Create container app environment and deploy a container to it
+- Create container app environment and deploy a container to it:

     ```bash
     az containerapp env create -n $contaienrenv -g $grp --location $loc